Applications now open for Spring 2027

 During the semester you may take up to 4 courses.

 • ENVR 356 Field Focused Research methods.
-(Please note: on the transcript you receive from Skidmore college this courses will be JNGE351D – Research Methods in Geology
+(Please note: on the transcript you receive from Skidmore college this courses will be JNES374D – Research Methods in Environmental Sciences & Studies

 Elective Courses

-To view ES courses (Semester 1 is Spring):
+To view environmental courses (Semester 2 is Fall):

 • Geology Courses